Santiago220991/Leaderboard/README.md

 - Refresh the Leaderboard.

-- This project was made with HTML, CSS and Javascript.
+- This project was made with HTML, CSS and JavaScript.

 To get a local copy up and running follow these simple example steps.